Copyright © 1998-2025 Dawn E. Monroe. All rights reserved

 Ruth Gorman

-Born February 14, 1914 Calgary, Alberta.
-Died December 10, 2002.
-She studied law and was called to the bar in 1940.
-Throughout her
+née Bennett.
+Born February 14, 1914, Calgary, Alberta.
+Died December 10, 2002, Calgary, Alberta.
+Ruth was one of two women studied law at the University of Alberta in 1939.
+She was called to the bar in 1940.
+Throughout her professional legal life she willing provided

-professional legal life she willing provided volunteer services for aboriginal issues, the disabled and others who were in need.
-She also had an
+volunteer services for aboriginal issues, the disabled, and others who were in need.
+She was the legal convener of the local Calgary

-Order of Canada.
+and editor of the Golden West Magazine.
+In 1946 she became the unpaid legal advisor for the Indian Association of Alberta.
+She was Calgary's Woman of the Year in1960), Citizen of the Year in 1961, and was awarded the Alberta Woman of the Century Medal the same year.
+In 1968 she was made an Officer of the Order of Canada.
 Along with the 1988 Legal Humanities Award she received the 1991 Lifetime Achievement Award form the Calgary Access Awareness.
-She was also extremely proud to have been awarded the title of Queen Mother of the Cree and Princess of the Stony Indian Tribe
+She was also extremely proud to have been awarded the title of Queen

 Gretta Jean Wong Grant